-Robert's degree is in Information Systems with a concentration in Internal Auditing from Louisiana State University.
-He became an entrepreneur early in college creating web based business solutions for his clients across the US.
-His passion for technology and purpose is now being fulfilled with Giving Docs.
+Robert earned a degree in Information Systems, with a concentration in Internal Auditing, from Louisiana State University.
+He became an entrepreneur early in college, creating web-based business solutions for his clients across the United States.
+His passion for technology with a purpose is now being fulfilled with Giving Docs.

-Gavin is a co-founder and company COO.
-He coordinates work between project teams and advocates for Giving Docs' non-profit and corporate partners.
+Gavin is a co-founder and COO of Giving Docs.
+He coordinates work between project teams and advocates for Giving Docs' nonprofit and corporate partners.

 Gavin earned his JD from the University of Oregon and a BS in International Business from Linfield College.
 One of his first legal jobs involved tracking down the owners of 6,000 orphaned wills.
 He volunteers locally as a Spanish teacher and business coach.
-He has founded and ran new technology businesses in digital media, biotech, and intellectual property.
+He has founded and run new technology businesses in digital media, bio-tech, and intellectual property.

-Mark Swanson has gone off the beaten career path of a traditional journalist, but has ended up working where his heart is: social good.
-He has had work appear in hundreds of publications, including the Atlanta Journal-Constitution, Miami Herald, Houston Chronicle and USA Today.
+Mark has gone off the beaten career path of a traditional journalist, but has ended up working where his heart is: social good.
+He has had work appear in hundreds of publications, including the Atlanta Journal-Constitution, Miami Herald, Houston Chronicle, and USA Today.

-Mark earned his bachelor’s degree in creative writing from Florida State University and a Master’s in Sports Business from the University of Texas.
-He has an eclectic background that includes 20 years as a freelance reporter, two years in baseball public relations and six years marketing social good at the Fortune 50 corporate level.
+Mark earned his BA in Creative Writing from Florida State University and a Master’s in Sports Business from the University of Texas.
+He has an eclectic background that includes 20 years as a freelance reporter, two years in baseball public relations, and six years as a social good marketer at the Fortune 50 corporate level.

 Dan Ariely's Center for Advanced Hindsight (CAH)™ develops insights into a diverse set of problems through the lens of behavioral economics.
 The Center studies how and why people make a wide range of decisions, and how certain forces influence our thoughts and behavior.
 They achieve this through academic and applied research, working with governments, nonprofits, startups, companies and organizations.

-The founders of Giving Docs have experienced the effects of a loved one not having a will.
-We've all seen families torn apart, excessive money wasted in courts and finances delayed in probate.
-People think they need to spend thousands of dollars, setup complex trusts or other excessive legal documents to do this.
-But they don't have to!
+The founders of Giving Docs have experienced what happens when a loved one hasn't taken the time to create a will.
+We've all seen families in deep conflict, money wasted in courts, and finances delayed in probate proceedings.
+People think they need to spend thousands of dollars and set up complex trusts or other excessive legal documents to secure their estate.
+But there's an easier way.

-Co-Founder Brantley Boyett, has written many estate plans for his legal clients over the years as an attorney.
-He said: "The average fee for a basic estate was $2,200.
-It wasn't fun legal work and I hated charging for it.
-I recommended online services but most of my clients returned for one reason or another.
-This is when I knew, we had to fix this - everyone needs a will!"
+Giving Docs co-founder Brantley Boyett has written numerous estate plans for his legal clients over the years as an attorney.
+Here's what he has to say: "he average fee for a basic will was $2,200.
+It wasn't fun legal work, and I hated charging for it.
+I recommended online services that were available at the time, but most of my clients returned for one reason or another.
+This is when I knew that we had to create a better solution.
+Everyone needs a will!"

-After 2 years of intense development and testing, we've created a pain-free way to create and manage your life's purpose through your estate plan.
+Giving Docs is a pain-free way to create and manage your life's legacy through your estate plan.